AdobeDocs/adobe-dev-console/src/pages/guides/authentication/ServerToServerAuthentication/implementation.md

 ### Generating access tokens using standard OAuth2 libraries

+We recommend that you use a standard OAuth 2.0 library to implement the access token generation logic in your application.
 The  OAuth community site https://oauth.net has a huge list of community-maintained OAuth2 libraries.
 Some widely known and maintained OAuth2 libraries from that list are -

 1. [PassportJS](https://github.com/jaredhanson/passport) (Node.js)
 2. [Spring Security](https://spring.io/projects/spring-security) (Java)